mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ---

 <div class="message">
-I have summarised some useful Git commands, grouped by common version control workflow in Git.
+I have summarised some high usage Git commands, grouped by common Git workflow.
 If you are new to Git, going through the basics should be more than enough to get you started.
-On top of that, it is all about smoke and mirrors that every hardcore Git users could like to show off.
+On top of that, it is all about smoke and mirrors that every hardcore Git users would like to show off.
 So enjoy!
 </div>

 #Basics to get started